GoogleCloudPlatform/professional-services-data-validator/README.md

                         YAML Config File Path to be used for storing validations.
   [--format or -fmt]    Format for stdout output.
 Supported formats are (text, csv, json, table).
                         Defaults  to table.
+  [--exclusion-columns or -ec EXCLUSION_COLUMNS]
+                        Comma separated list of columns to be excluded from the schema validation, i.e col_a,col_b.
 ```

 #### Custom Query Column Validations